What is a Facelift?

 Recovery and the Postoperative Period

 You will be encouraged to keep your head elevated for several days, and to use cold compresses at home to reduce swelling and bruising.
 Pain medication is prescribed, but is only taken if you feel that it is necessary.
 The stitches are removed five to seven days following facelift surgery.
 In most cases the bruising is minimal and resolves after the first or second weeks.
 You may then resume regular face washing and wearing makeup.
 Most patients return to work and social activities after one week.
-Dr. Kaufman recommends avoidance of strenuous physical exercise for approximately 4 weeks following cosmetic facelift surgery.
+Our doctors typically recommend avoidance of strenuous physical exercise for approximately 4 weeks following cosmetic facelift surgery.

 Results of Cosmetic Facelift Surgery